sharecloud/sharecloud/docs/install/installation_linux.md

 ## Installation

 ### Note
-This installation guide was created on a Debian 7 machine.
-When you use another linux or a Windows/Mac, you have to apply some changes (like different paths) to this guide.
+This installation guide was created on a Debian 7 machine and should also work on Ubuntu servers.

 As we are logged in as root, we will perform all actions as `www-data` user, so we won't have any problems with access control when using Apache.
 If you want to perform all action in the context of the current